fififish/sisiduan.io/index.md

 </div>

 ## Short Bio
 Dr. Sisi Duan is a Researcher at the Institute for Advanced Study, Tsinghua University.
 She received her Ph.D. in Computer Science from the <a href="https://www.ucdavis.edu/">University of California, Davis</a> in 2014 (Advisors: Prof. Karl Levitt and Sean Peisert ).
 She got her bachelor degree in Electrical and Electronic Engineering from the <a href="https://www.hku.hk/">University of Hong Kong</a> in 2010.
 Prior to joining Tsinghua University in 2020, she was and Assistant Professor in the Department of Information Systems, <a href="https://www.umbc.edu/">University of Maryland, Baltimore County</a> from 2017 to 2020, a Weinberg fellow in Computational Data Analytics Group, <a href="https://www.ornl.gov">Oak Ridge National Laboratory</a> from 2015 to 2017.
-She is a member of <a href="https://www.bnrist.tsinghua.edu.cn/bnristen/">Beijing National Research Center for Science and technology</a>.
-Dr. Duan's research interests include security, blockchain, distributed systems, cyber physical systems.
+She is a member of <a href="https://www.bnrist.tsinghua.edu.cn/bnristen/">Beijing National Research Center for Science and technology</a> and National Financial Cryptography Research Center.
+Dr. Duan's research interests include distributed systems security, blockchain, cyber physical systems, and applied cryptography.

 ## Awards and Honors
+- Tsinghua Young Scholar Research Award (学术新人奖), 2020.
-- MIT TR35 China by MIT Technology Review, 2021.
+- 35 Innovators under 35 (TR35) China by MIT Technology Review, 2021.
 - Named as one of the Maryland's cyber warrior women, 2019.
 - Best Paper in Networking Track (1 of the 3), ICDCN, 2017.
 - Alvin M. Weinberg Distinguished Fellowship, Oak Ridge National Laboratory, 2015.